TendyPlay/Gunshot_Detection_Project_Notebook/README.md

 This is what I've been able to get running as of right now.

+Be sure to change the Runtime Type to GPU.
+Do this by hitting Runtime > Change Runtime Type > Hardware Accelerator > GPU at the top toolbar.

 Keep in mind, you will need to go to https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/2KI6IH and save the following files:

 1D.tflite